- What is a federal republic and what are the advantages of this form of government?

 Have students read Handout A: What Is a Federal Republic?
 Instruct students to answer the questions at the end of the essay.

 Hand each student a copy of the Patrick Henry quotation on Handout B: Patrick Henry at the Virginia Ratifying Convention.
-Once class has started, ask that student to stand up and read the quotation aloud.
-Lead the class in a discussion about Henry’s concerns.
+Ask one student to stand up and read the quotation aloud.
+Ask students to put Henry’s concerns in their own words.

 Divide students into small groups and distribute Handout C: James Madison and Federalism – Excerpts from Federalist No. 39.
+Have students follow the directions on the handout regarding Madison’s explanations of the national and federal nature of the Constitution.
 After students have completed it, lead the class in a discussion of the questions.

 Give a mini-lecture on the background of the Nullification Crisis relating to the Tariff of 1828, South Carolina’s nullification of the law, Jackson’s response, and how it affected the United States leading up to the Civil War.

-Have students (individually, in pairs, or in groups) research the Nullification Crisis and prepare an oral presentation using information from Handout E: Federalist No. 26, Handout F: South Carolina Ordinance, and Handout G: President Jackson’s Proclamation and additional research.
+Have students work in small groups using information from Handout E: Federalist No. 26, Handout F: South Carolina Ordinance, and Handout G: President Jackson’s Proclamation to study the Nullification Crisis and answer the following questions:

 - What is nullification?